 While Pugs shed quite a bit, the Puggat isn’t as high-maintenance.
 In addition, the amount of exercise needed is relatively low for these dogs.
 Rather, they just need your affection and attention – otherwise, the mischievous side comes out.

-Pugairns brings the boldness of the Cairn Terrier with the mellowness of the Pug.
+Pugairns bring out the boldness of the Cairn Terrier with the mellowness of the Pug.
 It’s a unique mix for sure.
-But in terms of temperament, this Pug mix strikes the perfect balance.
-They may not be as spirited and independent as a terrier, but they won’t be couch potatoes either.
+But in terms of temperament, the Pugairn strikes the perfect balance.
+They may not be as spirited nor independent as a terrier, but they won’t be couch potatoes either.

 The result is an energetic, lively and sociable dog.
 They thrive on human attention and will please their owners with tricks and obedience.
 Depending on which parent they take more from, they can be people-loving, especially with kids.

-Pugairns know when to play hard and when to relax in your lap.
-They’re curious dogs but never aggressive when playing.
+Pugairns know when to play hard and when to chill out in your laps.
+They’re curious dogs but they won’t be aggressive when playing.
 Still, the 15 pound frame makes them fragile, which can mean they’re vulnerable to rough play.

 RECOMMENDED: 31 Terrific Terrier Mixes

-When you crossbreed the Affenpinscher and the Pug, you get the graceful, affectionate and sweet Affenpug.
+When you crossbreed the Affenpinscher and the Pug, you get the graceful, affectionate, and sweet Affenpug.
 Both parent breeds are known for their humorous personalities with a hint of mischief.
-Fortunately, Affenpugs are the same.
+And yes, fortunately, Affenpugs are the same.

 Although Affenpugs are generally spunky dogs, they can be calm in the home.
 This mix is exceptionally delightful, thanks to the Pug side.
 However, the Affenpinscher brings out the alertness that makes them decent watchdogs.

 Naturally, these playful dogs will be inquisitive.
 They love to explore and enjoy spending most of their time with their owners.
 And depending on the parent, these Pug mixes can inherit either a rough or wiry coat (we love the wiry coats!).